Transferring Credits INTO Goodwin

 - Recommendations of the American Council on Education's (ACE) and Charter Oak State College Connecticut Credit Assessment Program (COSC-CCAP)

-- Evidence that the learning relates directly to what is learned in courses that are part of the Goodwin College curriculum.
+- Evidence that the learning relates directly to what is learned in courses that are part of the Goodwin University curriculum.

 - Sufficient document that the learning is equivalent to college-level instruction.